coderholic/pyradio/docs/index.md

   -p [STATION_NUMBER], --play [STATION_NUMBER]
                         Start and play.The value is num station or empty for random.
+  -x, --external-player
+                        Play station in external player.
+Can be combined with --play.
   -u PLAYER, --use-player PLAYER
                         Use specified player.
 A comma-separated list can be used to specify detection order.
 Supported players: